Page 1

 b. an input current signal source which is from a photodiode; this is the case for circuit A

-Introduction and background:
+and background:

-(note: This course is a lab course, hence we do not have time to go through the detailed circuit theory background.
+Please review your ECE2202 lecture as necessary on op amp and various op-amp circuits (note: This course is a lab course, hence we do not have time to go through the detailed circuit theory background.
 This page provides the minimum information you need to do the lab).
 The only knowledge that you need for this lab is the equivalent linear circuit models shown below.

 Let's take a look at Circuit B. How does it work?